ssupdoc/scaling-octo-invention/README.md

 # scaling-octo-invention
-It really is meant to scale
+An auto generated name.
+But it really is meant to scale.